Leeyanhawrt/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-During this project I was able to practice my HTML, CSS, SASS JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+During this project I was able to practice my HTML, CSS, SASS JS, jQuery, Response Design and AJAX front-end skills, and their Node, Express back-end skills.

 ## Getting Started